jekyllup/jekyll-theme-massively/events.md

 * Deep Learning Indaba 2018: AI Ethics and Policy [Facilitator and Organiser with Muthoni Wanyoike][Link]

 ## Invited Talks and Presentations

-### 2021 DFSI Seminars
-Seminars @ DS@UP🚀 - Data Science for Society Seminar Series #DS4SocietySeminar

-We are kicking off the 2021 Data Science for Society Seminar Series.
-This year promises to be another set of great speakers tha cover research, practice and policy related to Data Science within our society.
-We look forward to having you at our seminar series.

-The dates of the series as well as some of the speakers are now available below.
-If you want to be updated on the seminar series, please sign up to the [DS@UP Newsletter](https://tinyletter.com/datascience-up/).
-You can also access our 2020 archive [here](https://www.youtube.com/playlist?list=PLSQgWNK_M4a9JDlwSOtq9gG7Z5Goxs4Zj),

 ### 2020
 * COVID19 Modelling Seminar Series - [The COVID-19 Data Conundrum - Why open should be default](https://docs.google.com/presentation/d/1xXx1ofnf5YGwWW4wkPbO5zgh23n3NYhUgIMBZL0c4Ng/edit?usp=sharing)